 The NCC will show leadership in preventing pollution of lands, ground water and surface water.

 - Secure all contaminated sites on NCC lands by 2017.

 - Identify, remove or repair all problem underground storage tanks on NCC property by 2011.

-- Adopt a policy to eliminate pesticides used for cosmetic purposes by 2010.
+- Adopt a policy to eliminate pesticides used for cosmetic purposes on NCC lands by 2010.

-The NCC will use leading environmental practices in planning, transportation, buildings and managing watersheds.
+The NCC will use leading environmental practices in planning, transportation, buildings and watershed management.

-- Obtain LEED® Gold certification for all new buildings (over 250 square metres in size) constructed on NCC lands by 2013 and LEED® certification for all major building renovations.
+- Obtain LEED® Gold certification for all new buildings (larger than 250 square metres) constructed on NCC lands by 2013 and LEED® certification for all major building renovations.

-- Use green building practices for the construction of all buildings less than 250 square metres in size.
+- Use green building practices for the construction of all buildings smaller than 250 square metres.

 - Integrate environmental education into all NCC activities, where appropriate.